gusAltucher/happy-gitting/readme.md

 # Happy gitting everyone!

-This is markdown readme file!
+This is markdown readme file, how net is that!

 You can add images here as in any other markdown document: